nicolaprezza/BWTIL/README.md

 ### Compile

 The library has been extensively tested under linux using gcc 4.8.2 and clang++ 3.5.
+We use cmake to generate the Makefile:

-To compile, run
+To compile, firstly create a build directory and access it:

+> mkdir build
+> cd build

+Then, launch cmake as:

+> cmake -DCMAKE_BUILD_TYPE=Release ..

+Finally, build the executables:

 > make

-or (to specify which compiler to use)

-> CXX=clang++ make

-> CXX=g++ make

-in the main BWTIL/ directory.
-To compile the executables individually, execute (in the BWTIL/ directory)
+The above command creates the executables in the main BWTIL directory.

-> make tool_name

-where tool_name is one of dB-hash, cw-bwt, bwt-check, bwt-to-sa, sa-to-bwt, bwt-invert, sFM-index.

 ### Input formats